 If one parent has haemochromatosis (ie, has two copies of the gene) and the other parent does not have a copy of the gene, then all the children will be carriers, but will not have the condition.

-Early diagnosis is vital in order to prevent organ damage.
+Early diagnosis is vital to prevent organ damage.
 However, as the condition can take years to become apparent, and symptoms mimic other conditions, diagnosis can be difficult.

 The normal iron saturation level is between 20 and 40%.
-The normal serum ferritin levels are between 20 – 250 µg/L (micrograms per litre) for an adult male and between 20 – 160 µg/L for an adult female.
-Haemochromatosis will be suspected if the iron saturation is above 55% and the serum ferritin is above 400 µg/L.
+The normal serum ferritin levels are 20–250µg/L (micrograms per litre) for an adult male and 20–160µg/L for an adult female.
+Haemochromatosis will be suspected if the transferrin saturation is above 55% and the serum ferritin is above 400µg/L.

 The doctor will also take a full medical history, including any family history of haemochromatosis and will discuss current symptoms.
 This, combined with the characteristic blood test results, will assist with the accurate diagnosis of the condition.

 Once diagnosed, treatment for haemochromatosis is lifelong and involves the removal of excess iron.
-This is done by removing blood in a process similar to blood donation called venesection.
-Blood is removed at weekly sessions until the ferritin level is below approximately 100 µg/L. After this is achieved, blood is taken as often as necessary to keep ferritin at this level.
+This is done by removing blood in a process similar to blood donation called venesection or phlebotomy.
+Blood is removed at weekly sessions until the ferritin level is below approximately 50µg/L and transferrin saturation is less than 50%.
+After this is achieved, blood is taken as often as necessary to keep ferritin at this level.